What Is Data Wrangling and Why Does It Matter?

 Harvard Business School Online identifies six common processes used to inform your approach to data wrangling: discovery, structuring, cleaning, enriching, validating, and publishing [2].

-The very first step helps you make sense of the data you're working with.
+The first step helps you make sense of the data you're working with.
 You'll also need to keep the primary goal of the data analysis during this step.
-For example, if your organisation wants to gain customer behaviour insight, you might take customer data and sort it according to location, promotional codes, and purchases.
+For example, if your organisation wants to gain customer behaviour insight, you might sort customer data according to location, promotional codes, and purchases.

-Once you've finished the first step, you might find yourself with raw data that's disorganised, incomplete, or misformatted for your purposes.
+Once you've finished the first step, you might find raw data that could be more organised, complete, or misformatted for your purposes.
 That's where data structuring comes into play.
-This is the process in which you take that raw data and transform it into a form that's appropriate for the analytical model you want to use to interpret the data.
+This is the process in which you transform that raw data into a form appropriate for the analytical model you want to use to interpret the data.

 During the data cleaning step, you remove data errors that might distort or damage the value of your analysis.
-This includes tasks like standardising inputs, deleting empty cells, removing outliers, and deleting empty rows.
-Ultimately, the goal is to make sure the data is as error-free as possible.
+This includes tasks like standardising inputs, deleting empty cells, removing outliers, and deleting blank rows.
+Ultimately, the goal is to ensure the data is as error-free as possible.

-Once your data is in a more usable state, figure out if there’s any information missing or if you need more data sets for your project..
-If you do, you can enrich it by adding values from other data sets.
+Once you've transformed your data into a more usable state, you must determine if you have all the data you need for the project.
+If you don't, you can enrich it by adding values from other data sets.
 And if you do so, you might have to repeat steps one through three for that new data.

-When you work on data validation, you verify that your data is error free, consistent, and of sufficient quality.
+When you work on data validation, you verify that your data is consistent and of sufficient quality.
+During this step, you might find some issues you need to address or that the data is ready to be analysed.
 This step is typically completed using automated processes and requires some programming skills.

-After you've finished validating your data, you're ready to publish it.
+After validating your data, you're ready to publish it.
 In this step, you'll put it into whatever format you prefer for sharing with other organisation members for analysis purposes.
-You might use written reports or digital files, depending on the nature of the data and the organisation's overarching goals.
+Use written reports or digital files, depending on the nature of the data and the organisation's overarching goals.

 Learning about data wrangling can open the door to several career paths.
 Some of the roles you might consider pursuing include: